'TIL I SEE YOU AGAIN

 The above verse does not suggest a secret “rapture,” does it?
 In fact, as the next chapter of First Thessalonians states, this is the historic Day of the Lord, the time when “every eye shall see him.”
 The New Testament indicates clearly that there is only the one coming of Christ, the appearing of Christ.

-Parousia, the Presence of the Lord, is used in the twenty-fourth chapter of the Book of Matthew when referring to the coming of the Lord.
+Parousia, the Presence of the Lord, is used in Matthew 24 when referring to the coming of the Lord.
 Parousia is used exclusively in First and Second Thessalonians when speaking of the Day of Christ, the coming of the Lord.

 Then the trumpet call of God.
 This is the last trumpet, announcing that the kingdoms of the world have become the Kingdom of God and of His Christ.